“Integrity without knowledge is useless, and knowledge without integrity is dangerous.” – Samuel Johnson

 Dr. Sazawal regularly interacts with various sections of the Kashmiri society including local and national politicians, bureaucrats, journalists and security officials.
 But most of all, he maintains contact with ordinary Kashmiris and especially religious minorities who are typically the first to sense sweeping changes in the complex political landscape in Kashmir.

 Dr. Sazawal has been invited by the U.S. Administration, the U.S. Congress and major policy Think Tanks to address various aspects of the Kashmir problem.
 He is a frequent commentator on the Voice of America (VOA) Urdu programs beamed to South Asia.
-He is also a member of a non-governmental organization accredited to the United Nations Human Rights Council (UNHRC) and frequently speaks in Geneva on changing political and human rights situation in Kashmir.
+He is also a member of a non-governmental organization accredited to the United Nations Human Rights Council (UNHRC) and frequently spoke in Geneva on changing political and human rights situation in Kashmir.
 His topical commentaries on local governance and political assessments have appeared in all leading English newspapers published from Srinagar, namely, the Greater Kashmir, the Kashmir Images, the Kashmir Monitor, the Kashmir Observer, and the Rising Kashmir.
-His opinions have also been published by the Outlook Weekly and he has appeared on the Times Now Network news program moderated by Arnab Goswami.
+His opinions have also been published by the Outlook Weekly and he has appeared on the Times Now Network and Republic TV Network programs.

 Dr. Sazawal is a founding member of the Indo-American Kashmir Forum (IAKF) and served twice as its President.
 He is currently the International Coordinator of IAKF, and its other overseas counterparts – the Indo-Canadian Kashmir Forum (ICKF), and the Indo-European Kashmir Forum (IEKF).